elchin-jafar/holbertonschool-higher_level_programming/python-data_structures/README.md

 5 - remove all c and C chars from given string, and return new one <br />
 6 - print matrix <br />
 7 - tuples addition <br />
+8 - return length of and first letter of given string as tuple <br />